nethesis/nethvoice-report/ui/src/doc-inline/en/graphs_agent_1_bar_agentsCallsAnswer.md

-# Call Answered by Agents
+# Calls Answered by Agents

 Number of calls *Answered* by each agent of the selected queues.